pawan43563/devfest-contentstack/README.md

          npm run build

-    After the build is completed, dist folder will be craeted inside the contentspock-frontend directory.
+      After the build is completed, dist folder will be created inside the contentspock-frontend directory.

     iv.
-Open Chrome, Goto Extensions > Manage Extensions, Click on Load Unpacked and select the dist folder.
+Open Chrome, Goto Extensions > Manage Extensions, Click on "Load unpacked" from upper-left corner and select the dist folder.

     v.
 The  "ContentSpock" extension will be loaded inside your chrome extensions list and is ready to use.

 ***

 4. Click on the "ContentSpock" extension, a chat panel will open.
-You can start interacting with the ContentSpock.
+Now you can start interacting with the ContentSpock.

 ***